-Mental Health First Aid (MHFA)’s fast growth — building on the more than 3 million people trained across the U.S. — wouldn’t be possible without its dedicated Instructors, like Johnny Smith.
+Mental Health First Aid (MHFA)’s fast growth — building on the over 4 million people trained across the U.S. — wouldn’t be possible without its dedicated Instructors, like Johnny Smith.
 A retired first responder, Smith became certified as an Instructor in 2022, teaching 12 courses since.
 With his passion for the program and strong belief in mental health education, he continues to inspire his community.

 Smith was working as a school resource officer when he took Youth MHFA and experienced a turning point in his career.
 Gaining knowledge on how to respond to youth mental health and substance use challenges helped him better engage with and help students.
 Inspired by this training, Smith joined the Tennessee Department of Health’s (TDH) MHFA program, eager to share his knowledge and support his community.